justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code is more concise yet, still easy to read and understand.
 (Note, only available in C# 8 or later versions) 💡 Exceptions - There are cases that if-else statements would make more sense than using switch statements.
 For example, if the condition involves different objects and complex conditions.

-### Tip #8

-👍 Do use the using statement when working with objects that eat resources or implements IDisposable interface:
+### Do use the using statement when working with objects that eat resources or implements IDisposable interface:

 ```
 using (MemoryStream stream = new MemoryStream())